-- Association Rules describe frequent co-occurences in sets - an item set is a subset A of all possible items I - Example Problems: - Which products are frequently bought together by customers?
-(Basket Analysis) - DataTable = Receipts x Products - Results could be used to change the placements of products in the market - Which courses tend to be attended together? - DataTable = Students x Courses - Results could be used to avoid scheduling conflicts....
+- Association Rules describe frequent co-occurences in sets - an itemset is a subset A of all possible items I - Example Problems: - Which products are frequently bought together by customers?
+(Basket Analysis) - DataTable = Receipts x Products (or Customer x Products) - Results could be used to change the placements of products in the market - Which courses tend to be attended together? - DataTable = Students x Courses - Results could be used to avoid scheduling conflicts....